reconhub/learn/README.md

 This repository has a DESCRIPTION which lists any packages required to manage the codebase.

-To identify and install all the packages needed to build all of the `.Rmd` files in `content/post/`, you need to run `R/get_and_update_dependencies.R`.
+To identify and install all the packages needed to build all of the `.Rmd` files in `content/post/`, you need to run `learn::get_and_update_dependencies()`.
 This will also help find packages on GitHub.

 ### Editing existing content